awslabs/aws-iot-greengrass-accelerators/v2/os_cmd/README.md

 Once this is fully deployed, the Greengrass core device will receive and deploy the component immediately or when next started.

+> **NOTE:** This accelerator is intended for educational use only and should not be used as the basis for production workloads without fully reviewing the component and it's artifacts.

 # OS Command Use Case

 This accelerator demonstrates the capability for a local Python application to receive commands from the Cloud, run them locally, and then publish back the results to another topic in the Cloud.
 It demonstrates Cloud command and control capability to a remote device, the ability for a local application to interact with IPC topics, execute commands locally, and response to successful or unsuccessful commands.